Crowley's Highland House. Cincinnati, OH.

 Typically, I get a little bummed when I walk into an Irish Pub that doesn't have a Steel Tip dart board, but at Crowley's I couldn't care less.
 Nobody is a stranger for more than 5 minutes after walking through the door as all of the regulars give everyone a warm welcome.
 Not only that, the regulars make it a point to find out who you are and basically force you to join in on the conversation at hand.
 So, if you're looking for a place to throw darts you won't find a board here, however, you won't even think about throwing a dart after chatting with the fine folks inside this establishment.

-Another neat thing about the place is that it is way high in elevation.
-I mean that literally as it sits on top of Mt.
+Another neat thing about the place is that it sits way high in elevation.
+I mean that literally as it rests on top of Mt.
 Adams (a little mountain that overlooks the skyline of downtown Cincinnati).
 Mt.
-Adams has incredibly steep streets that has a San Fransisco feel to it.
+Adams has incredibly steep streets that has a San Francisco feel to it.
 Apparently when it snows all of the locals hunker down at Crowley's and drink the day away together; sign me up!

-Crowley's Highland House offers tasty popcorn, a fully functioning bathroom, authentic Irish wall decor, a few TVs for Bengals games, and an above average whiskey selection including Paddy's Whiskey.
+Crowley's Highland House offers tasty popcorn, a fully functioning bathroom, authentic Irish wall decor, a few TVs for Bengals games, and an above average whiskey selection including Paddy's.
 Speaking of the Bengals; this is one of the Pubs that head coach, Zac Taylor, gave a game ball to after winning a playoff game!
 If you're not from the area, that is a big deal here in Cincinnati.
+The Bengals have been known as one of the worst football franchises in the country for decades, but now they seem to be turning a new leaf.

-I am proud to give this place the best score on land.
+I am proud to know that Crowley's calls Cincinnati home.
 It may not be the most proper Pub with the finest looking architecture, but you know what?
-When it comes to an Irish Pub it's not about the size or overall beauty, but more so the Craic.
+When it comes to an Irish Pub it's not about the size or overall beauty, it's almost all about the Craic.
 Craic outweighs cosmetics 100% of the time and don't trust anyone who says otherwise.
 If you ever visit Cincinnati and don't make it into Crowley's then consider your trip a waste of time!

 Slainte.